 The principal accounting policies, which have been consistently applied unless otherwise stated throughout the year, are set out below.

-Orbit Capital Plc has taken the exemption not to disclose related party transactions under FRS 102, and no other exemptions have been taken.
+Orbit Capital Plc has taken the exemption not to disclose related party transactions between Group members under FRS 102, and no other exemptions have been taken.

 Going concern